quantori/GherkinSyncTool/README.md

 Copyright (c) 2021 Quantori.

-Quantori GherkinSyncTool is an open-source console application that synchronizes tests scenarios in [Gherkin syntax](https://cucumber.io/docs/gherkin/) (also known as feature files) with a test management system or any other destination.
+Quantori GherkinSyncTool is an open-source console application that synchronizes tests scenarios in [Gherkin syntax](https://cucumber.io/docs/gherkin/) (also known as feature files) with a test management system.

 ![Architecture](Docs/Architecture.png)